laspy/laspy/docs/lessbasic.rst

 ---------------------

 While the way shown above is quick & easy it might not be perfect for complex VLRs.
-Also when reading a file that has custom VLR, pylas won't be able to automatically parse its data into a better structure, so you will have to find the VLR in the vlrs list and parse it yourself one pylas is done.
+Also when reading a file that has custom VLR, laspy won't be able to automatically parse its data into a better structure, so you will have to find the VLR in the vlrs list and parse it yourself one laspy is done.

-One way to automate this task is to create your own Custom VLR Class that extends :class:`.BaseKnownVLR` by implementing the missing methods pylas will be able to automatically parse the VLR when reading the file & write it when saving the file.
+One way to automate this task is to create your own Custom VLR Class that extends :class:`.BaseKnownVLR` by implementing the missing methods laspy will be able to automatically parse the VLR when reading the file & write it when saving the file.

->>> class CustomVLR(pylas.vlrs.BaseKnownVLR):
+>>> class CustomVLR(laspy.vlrs.BaseKnownVLR):
 ...     def __init__(self):
 ...         super().__init__()
 ...         self.numbers = []